stevejay/artfullylondon-api/data-service/README.md

 To run the service locally:

 1. Have [localstack](https://github.com/localstack/localstack) running.
-1. Start the service using the command `yarn run local:service`.
+1. Start the service using the command `yarn run local`.

 You can then use the command `yarn run test:integration` to run the service's integration tests.